 - Timers/Counters: Atmega16 consists of two 8-bit and one 16-bit timer/counter.
 Timers are useful for generating precision actions for e.g., creating time delays between two operations. - Watchdog Timer: Watchdog timer is present within ternal oscillator.
 Watchdog timer continuously monitors and resets the controller if the code gets stuck at any execution action for more than a defined time interval. - Interrupts: Atmega16 consists of 21 interrupt sources out of which four are external.
+The remaining are internalinterrupts which support the peripheral slike USART, ADC, Timer setc.

-The remaining are internalinterruptswhichsupporttheperipheralslikeUSART,ADC,Timersetc. - $\underline{\textbf{USART}}: \textbf{Universal Synchronous and Asynchronous Receiver and Transmitter} in terface is available for interfacing with external device capable of communicating serially (data transmission bit by both the communication of the communi$ it).
+R&A USART :UniversalSynchronousandAsynchronousReceiverandTransmitterinterfaceisavaila ble for interfacing with external device capable of communicating serially (data transmission bit by both the communicating serial by both the communication serial by both the communication serial by both the communicating serial by both the communication ser it).

-GeneralPurposeRegisters: At mega 16 is equipped with 32 general purpose registers which are coupled directly with the Arithmetic Logical Unit (ALU) of CPU.
+GeneralPurposeRegisters: Atmega 16 is equipped with 32 general purpose registers which are coupled directly with the Arithmetic Logical Unit (ALU) of CPU.

-· Memory: Atmega 16 consist of three different memory sections:

-- 1. FlashEEPROM:FlashEEPROMorsimpleflashmemoryisusedtostoretheprogramdu mpedorburntbytheuseron to the microcontroller.
+- Memory: Atmega 16 consist of three different memory sections: - 1.
+FlashEEPROM:FlashEEPROMorsimpleflashmemoryisusedtostoretheprogramdu mpedorburntbytheuseron to the microcontroller.
 It can be easily erased electrically as a single unit.
 Flash memory is non-volatile i.e., itretains the program even if the power is cut-off.
 Atmega16 is available with 16KB of in system programmable FlashEEPROM. - 2.
 Byte Addressable EEPROM: This is also a nonvolatile memory used to store data like values of certain variables.
 Atmega16 has 512 bytes of EEPROM, this memory can be useful for storing the lock code if we are designing anapplicationlike electronic doorlock. - SRAM: Static Random Access Memory, this is the volatile memory of 3. microcontroller i.e., data is lost as soon aspower is turned off.
-Atmega16 is equipped with 1KB of internal SRAM. Α small portion of SRAM aside is set forgeneralpurposeregistersusedbyCPUandsomefortheperipheralsubsystemsofthemicrocont roller. - ISP: AVR family of controllers have In System Programmable Flash Memory which can be programmed without removing the IC from the circuit, ISP allows to reprogram the controller while it is in the application circuit. - SPI:SerialPeripheralInterface, SPI portisus ed for serial communication between two devic esona common clocks our ce.
-The data transmission rate of SPI is more than that of USART. - TWI:TwoWireInterface(TWI)canbeusedtosetupanetworkofdevices, many devices canbe econnected over TWI interface for minganetwork, the devices can simultaneously transmit and receive and have their own unique address. - DAC: Atmega 16 is also equipped with a Digital to Analog Converter (DAC) interface which can be used for reverse action performed by ADC.
-DAC can be used when there is a need of converting a digit alsignaltoanalogsignal.
+Atmega16 is equipped with 1KB of internal SRAM. Α small portion of SRAM is aside set forgeneralpurposeregistersusedbyCPUandsomefortheperipheralsubsystemsofthemicrocont roller. - ISP: AVR family of controllers have In System Programmable Flash Memory which can be programmed without removing the IC from the circuit, ISP allows to reprogram the controller while it is in the application circuit. - SPI:SerialPeripheralInterface, SPI portisus ed for serial communication between two devic esona common clocks our ce.
+The data transmission rate of SPI is more than that of USART. - TWI:TwoWireInterface(TWI)canbeusedtosetupanetworkofdevices,manydevicescanb econnectedoverTWIinterfaceforminganetwork,thedevicescansimultaneouslytransmitandre ceiveandhavetheirownuniqueaddress.

+R&A nbeus $\begin{tabular}{ll} A.Y:2023-24 \\ \underline{DAC}: Atmega 16 is also equipped with a \textbf{DigitaltoAnalogConverter} (DAC) interface which cased for reverse action performed by ADC.
+DAC can be used when there is a need of converting a digit of the property of the p$ alsignaltoanalogsignal.